nhoag/dotfiles/README.md

 ## Install

-**WARNING:** The installer script will destroy contents in the home directory.
-It's recommended to back up valuable home directory contents before proceeding.
+By default, the installer script will not overwrite contents in the home directory.
+If you're sure this is what you want, run the installer with `--force`.

 ```bash
 curl -sO https://raw.githubusercontent.com/nhoag/dotfiles/master/installer.sh